TykTechnologies/tyk-identity-broker/README.md

 These are actions are all handled by the `tap.providers.TykIdentityHandler` module which wraps the Tyk Gateway, Dashboard and Admin APIs to grant access to a stack.

-Handlers are not limited to Tyk, a handler can be added quite easily by implmementing the `TAProvider` so long as it implements this pattern and is registered it can handle any of the above actions for it's own target.
+Handlers are not limited to Tyk, a handler can be added quite easily by implementing the `TAProvider` so long as it implements this pattern and is registered it can handle any of the above actions for it's own target.

 ## How to configure TIB